 Autism and related conditions mentoring

-The Curtin Specialist Mentoring Program (CSMP) is a peer support mentoring program specifically designed for students with an autism spectrum or related condition.
+The Curtin Specialist Mentoring Program (CSMP) is one of the first and largest peer support mentoring programs in Australia specifically designed for neurodiverse students with an autism spectrum or related condition.

 What is a mentor?

 Mentors are successful postgraduate students and final year undergraduate Honours Psychology students.
 Your mentor will help enhance your student experience by supporting you to gain confidence, independence and self-advocacy during your time at Curtin.
-Your mentor is available to provide support based on your individual needs and work with you to develop strategies to successfully address any difficulties you identify, as well as work towards your employability goals.
+Your mentor will also provide targeted support based on your individual needs and goals.
+They will work with you to develop strategies to successfully leverage your strengths and address any difficulties you experience during your academic and employment journey.

-- You will have weekly contact with your mentor for one hour per week or more during the semester, preferably face to face, but flexible depending on your needs.
+- Have contact with your mentor for approximately one hour per week or more during the teaching weeks of the semester, preferably face-to-face, but flexible depending on your needs and preferred communication methods.